 Consider Sleeping in the Airport

 Let's say you have missed your connection and it was the last flight of the day.
 If the delay was due to something outside of the airline's control, they don't have to pay for a hotel.
-You're booked for a very early flight, so you have two choices: pay for a hotel at or very near the airport, or sleep in the airport.
+You're booked for a very early flight, so you have two choices: Pay for a hotel at or very near the airport, or sleep at the airport.

 Talk to a Human